MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 1. Select the web part you want and create the content.

    > [!NOTE]
-   > You have the auto save option and hence you don't need to manually save the content and for every subsequent change made.
+   > You have the auto save option and hence you don't need to manually save the content for every subsequent change made.

    For example:
     1. If you select the **Image** web part to insert images, you're taken to the **Recent images** screen.